dabrahams/magoo/ImplementationNotes.md

   fail.
 Sometimes it's not obvious from a message whether it's a compile-time or runtime failure.
 See the scanner code for swift regex examples.

-- Currently the testdata example files are tested in several different test files, to exercise the different phases, but in fact the interpreter tests exercise everything.
+- Currently the testdata example files are tested in several different Swift test files, to exercise the different phases, but in fact the interpreter tests exercise everything.
 Especially once the system in the bullet above is set up, this duplication could be eliminated.

 ## Things you might want to consider changing.